-The Station also recognized indirect support from the University of \$1,204,532 and \$1,312,605 for the years ended June 30, 2019 and 2018, respectively.
+The Station also recognized indirect support from the University of \$1,239,162 for the year ended June 30, 2021.

-The Station's studios and production facilities are jointly owned and occupied by WFSU/WFSQ/WFSL/WFSW-FM (the Radio Station).
-Joint property is composed of buildings, building improvements, and a transmitter and tower, of which the Station and the Radio Station each account for 50% of the total value.
-The Radio Station's financial statements can be obtained online via https://wfsu.org/about/public-files.php.
+The Station's studios and production facilities are jointly owned and occupied by WFSU/WFSQ/WFSL/WFSW-FM (the Radio station).
+Joint property is composed of buildings, building improvements, and a transmitter and tower, of which the Station and the Radio station each account for half of the total value.
+The Radio Station's financial statements can be obtained online via https://wfsu.org/about/public-files.php.\